qxli2333/qxli2333.github.io/_publications/2021-03-01-Chinese-A-Zee-QFT-in-a-nutshell.md

 I worked as a main proofreader in translation progress of this book.
 Chaoli Translation Collaboration is a group of students and scholars focusing on translating and introducing interesting textbook into Chinese.
 I joined the collaboration in 2021.

-Recommended citation: Chaoli Translation Collaboration (2022). &quot;Chinese translation of A. Zee's Quantum Field Theory in a Nutshell &quot; <i>USTC press</i>
+Recommended citation: Chaoli Translation Collaboration (2022).
+"Chinese translation of A. Zee's Quantum Field Theory in a Nutshell"  <i>USTC press</i>